Helping people to understand health benefits of nature and get involved!

 Building on the success of previous years there are many exciting new elements to the project which include a Family Forests Schools Programme, Wildlife Youth Ranger Initiative and many Restoration and Biodiversity Projects.
 All activities will be designed to inspire and involve local businesses, schools and charities to encourage people to make the most of interacting with nature.
 Here are some of the things you can get involved in:

 Walking is a great way to achieve one of the Five Steps to Wellbeing (see below).
-We challenge you to walk a mile along the Derwent this May Bank Holiday!
+We challenge you to walk a mile along the Derwent on May 1st!
 Come along to one of our free guided walks or go it alone with our downloadable guide.
+Don't forget you can take part in our Derbyshire's Rivers photo competition!
+Click here to find out more.

 Family Forest School